 Growth Method uses each tool’s safety hints to decide:

-This matters most for a custom agent running on its own: it will only use a tool unattended when that tool is clearly marked read-only.
+This matters most for a custom agent running on its own: unless you’ve set it to act autonomously, it will only use a tool unattended when that tool is clearly marked read-only, and asks you to approve anything else.
 The panel tells you how many of an integration’s tools declare these hints, so you can see how much an automated agent could do without you.

 Server instructions